movestore/PlotTrackSegmentsColoredByAttribute/README.md

 `Save Plot`: locally downloads the current plot.

 `Width(mm)` & `Height(mm)`: optional.
 Save plot with personalized width and hight in mm.

-`Store current configuration`: save the current configuration for future use in the same workflow.

 ### Null or error handling
 **Data**: For use in further Apps the input data set is returned unmodified.
 Empty input will give an error.